Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 In certain circumstances content may be offered such that a [=representation=] is technically compatible with the content of a [=representation=] in a previous [=period=].
 Such [=representations=] are <dfn>period-connected</dfn>.

-[=Initialization segments=] of period-connected [=representations=] SHALL be functionally equivalent (i.e. the [=initialization segment=] from any period-connected [=representation=] can be used to initialize playback of any period-connected [=representation=]).
+Initialization segments of period-connected [=representations=] SHALL be functionally equivalent (i.e. the initialization segment from any period-connected [=representation=] can be used to initialize playback of any period-connected [=representation=]).

 Note: Connectivity is generally achieved by using the same encoder to encode the content of multiple [=periods=] using the same settings.
-Keep in mind, however, that decryption is also a part of the client media pipeline - it is not only the codec parameters that are configured by the [=initialization segment=].
+Keep in mind, however, that decryption is also a part of the client media pipeline - it is not only the codec parameters that are configured by the initialization segment.

 Such content SHOULD be signaled in the MPD as period-connected.
 This is expected to help clients ensure seamless playback across [=period=] transitions.
 Any subset of the [=representations=] in a [=period=] MAY be period-connected with their counterparts in a future or past [=period=].
 Period connectivity MAY be chained across any number of [=periods=].